espinielli/italian-comuni-bot/README.md

 # italian-comuni-bot

-** Work in progress. **

 A Twitter bot written in R, see https://twitter.com/italiancomuni for actual tweets.

-It tweets a map of an Italian comune together with its name, province, and region.
+It tweets a map of an Italian comune together with its name, province, and region (and a fantastic inset map of Italy showing the region and the comune).

 ![a tweeted map](data/comune_raster.jpg)